Greenplum Database running on Red Hat Enterprise Linux Version 6 or 7

 vm.dirty_background_ratio = 3 (default is 10)

 And, for systems with more than 64GB of memory, the following tuning is recommended:

 vm.dirty_background_bytes = 1610612736 (1.5 GB - Default is 0, as dirty_background_ratio is applied instead)

 vm.dirty_bytes = 4294967296 (4GB - Default is 0, as dirty_ratio is applied instead)

-For an overview or the overcommit memory tuneables, please see this guide:
+For an overview of the overcommit memory tuneables, please see the guide,

 Dirty Pages Tuneables

-The goal of the additional tuneables (dirty writeback and dirty ratio/bytes), is to create more active memory management which pushes dirty pages to disk more frequently, and in smaller, more manageable increments.
+The goal of the additional tuneables (dirty writeback and dirty ratio/bytes), is to encourage more active memory management which pushes dirty pages to disk more frequently and in smaller, more manageable increments.

-Because Greenplum Database does not use direct IO, the Linux Kernel will manage writing data to disk.
-When the database determines that a page should be written to disk, the memory address will be marked "dirty."
-The tuneables related to dirty writeback and dirty ratio/bytes determine how often a memory management thread is awoken to push data to disk, or alternatively the amount of memory which must be marked "dirty" before more extensive action is taken to flush dirty pages.
-Please see the documentation on kernel.org for more thorough discussion on these tuneables.
+Because Greenplum Database does not use direct IO, the Linux Kernel will manage writing data to the disk.
+When the database determines that a page should be written to the disk, the memory address will be marked "dirty".
+The tuneables related to dirty writeback centisecs determine how often a memory management thread is awoken to write data to disk.
+Additionally, the dirty ratio/bytes tuneables determine the amount of memory must be marked "dirty" before more extensive action is taken to flush dirty pages.
+Please see the documentation on kernel.org for more detailed discussion on these tuneables.

-For additional overview, please read the kernel document pages on kernel.org:
+For an additional overview, please read the following kernel document pages on kernel.org: